yawlhead91/build-tools/README.md

 ### bt test

-The `test` command will run all tests in any given project.
+The `test` command will run all tests in any given environment.
 The following test files are supported:

   * [QUnit](http://qunitjs.com/)
   * [Mocha](https://github.com/mochajs/mocha)